Rimfire vs. centerfire

 Skeet shooting holds a special place in shooting sports culture.
 It offers a blend of skill, tradition, and community, making it appealing to a broad audience.
 Competitive skeet shooting attracts some of the world’s best marksmen, with Olympic skeet being one of the sport’s most prestigious events.
 Recreationally, skeet shooting serves as a social activity, fostering camaraderie among participants.

 Modern skeet shooting ranges use automated trap machines to ensure consistent and reliable target launches.
 These machines can be programmed for various speeds, trajectories, and delays, offering versatility for recreational and competitive settings.
-A machine like our TrapMaster is a great opportunity to practice with a technology, where you can decide the direction, speed and angle the clay targets are shot at.
+A machine like our TrapMaster is a great opportunity to practice with a technology, where you can decide the direction, speed and angle the clay pigeons are shot at.